pingcap/docs/tidb-cloud/connect-to-tidb-cluster.md

 # Connect to Your TiDB Cluster

-After your TiDB cluster is created on TiDB Cloud, you can use one of the following three methods to connect to your TiDB cluster.
+After your TiDB cluster is created on TiDB Cloud, you can use one of the following methods to connect to your TiDB cluster.
 You can access your cluster via a SQL client, or quickly via SQL Shell in the TiDB Cloud Console.

 + Connect via a SQL client

     - [Connect via standard connection](#connect-via-standard-connection): The standard connection exposes a public endpoint with traffic filters, so you can connect to your TiDB cluster from your laptop.
+    - [Connect via private endpoint](#connect-via-private-endpoint): Private endpoint connection provides a private endpoint to allow clients in your VPC to securely access services over AWS PrivateLink, which provides highly secure and one-way access to database services with simplified network management.
+Note that you cannot connect to [Developer Tier clusters](/tidb-cloud/select-cluster-tier.md#developer-tier) using the private endpoint.
     - [Connect via VPC peering](#connect-via-vpc-peering): If you want lower latency and more security, set up VPC peering and connect via a private endpoint using a VM instance on the corresponding cloud provider in your cloud account.
 Note that you cannot connect to [Developer Tier clusters](/tidb-cloud/select-cluster-tier.md#developer-tier) using VPC peering.

 - [Connect via SQL shell](#connect-via-sql-shell): to try TiDB SQL and test out TiDB's compatibility with MySQL quickly, or administer user privileges